 We’d put it up there with Vivantio Pro and Freshservice as the best in class, but both those products are overtaking Happyfox in inherent functionality they offer at the lower tier plans.
 And for the cost-conscious, Zoho is much cheaper.

-- We've also highlighted the best helpdesk software of 2019
+We've also highlighted the best live chat software.